 The Ameson Foundation welcomed the Congressional Black Caucus Foundation Emerging Leaders Delegation to our Shanghai location in late June.
 The delegates started their two-week program in Washington DC, and then traveled through China.
 This trip allowed them to see an international, non-profit organization in both of it's operating countries.

-Emerging leaders leaned about several programs within the organization, and more broadly about cultural and educational exchange between America and China.
+Emerging leaders learned about several programs within the organization, and more broadly about cultural and educational exchange between America and China.

 The delegation’s 20 participants are all top students hailing from districts represented by a member of the Congressional Black Caucus, and were chosen after a rigorous selection process.
 These receptions mark the second year that Ameson has networked with delegates and hosted opportunities for exchanging ideas about global race relations, personal growth, and international business.